 Climate Resilience

 Our understanding of climate change and the science behind it informs us that we must not only attempt to mitigate the effects of climate change, but also adapt to them.
-A community can become climate resilient by working together to mitigate and adapt.
+A community can become climate resilient by working together to reduce carbon emissions and adapt to its possible effects.

 What are the climate change effects in Southland?